neelsg/lithium/docs/tour.md

 When two or more parameters are of the same type, you can omit the type from all but the last parameter.

+## Named parameters

+    Li 0

+    import:
+        fmt

+    local swap fn(x = "hello", y string) (string, string): return y, x

+    export main fn():
+        a, b string = swap(y = "world")
+        fmt.printLn(a, b)

+When calling a function, the parameters may be named.
+A function definition can specify the default value of any parameters.
+If these parameters are omitted, they will be set to the default.

 ## Variables